Once upon a time, air travel was a treat that people looked forward to. But now, that time is long gone.

 - Recline my seat.
 Reclining your chair will help ease some of the pressure on your lower spine.
 With less pressure on your back, it’ll be easier to fall asleep.

-- Eat light and skip the alcohol.
-Overeating or having fatty foods might feel uncomfortable and make it harder to sleep, and booze won’t help you sleep soundly.
+- Eat light.
+Overeating or having fatty foods might feel uncomfortable and make it harder to sleep.
 For me, a grilled chicken salad typically does the trick.

 Greg Geronemus is the co-CEO of smarTours, a guided tour company that has taken over 150,000 travelers to over 40 destinations worldwide.